emontzkajnl/livability/wp-content/plugins/ajax-load-more-pro/pro/ajax-load-more-comments/README.txt

 == Description ==

-= Load blog comments on demand with Ajax Load More and the Comments add-on! =
+= Load WordPress comments on demand with Ajax Load More and the Comments add-on! =

 The Comments add-on queries your single post comments and returns them via Ajax.